We actively seek out a small number of diverse organisations each year and provide unrestricted grants. We have invested over £4,000,000 since 2011.

 To be a collaborative, powerful and positive force for good in helping young people realise their potential.

 We strongly believe that solving systemic societal challenges for young people can only be achieved by building trusted relationships with our partners, fellow funders and network in the private and public sectors.
-These trusted friends include: Unleashing Potential, Yoti, The Berkeley Partnership, Impetus PEF, ACF, London Funders, NPC, Blagrave Trust and Dulverton Trust
+These trusted friends include: Yoti, ACF, NPC, Blagrave Trust, Dulverton Trust, and Catalyst/ CAST.

-With NPC and the Paul Hamlyn Foundation, ZING co-funded research on how digital could be used to support youth experiencing multiple disadvantages: My best life: Priorities for digital technology in the youth sector.
+With NPC and the Paul Hamlyn Foundation, ZING co-funded research on how digital could be used to support youth experiencing multiple disadvantages: My best life: Seeking digital solutions to challenges young people face.

 We understand that COVID-19 will have an impact on the charities we fund, those contacting us for support, and to civil society groups more generally.
 We have signed the Funder Statement of COVID-19, and are committed to being flexible and as helpful as possible during the coming weeks and months.